 |Simplicity||Asset transactions are usually considered more complex than purchase as it involves renaming all the assets purchased.||Stock purchase buys the entire entity and does include any renaming and hence is very simple to implement.|

-While deciding on which transaction to choose it is necessary to weigh the pros and cons in terms of the procedure, laws, price, and tax implications.
+While deciding on which transaction to choose, it is necessary to weigh the pros and cons in terms of the procedure, laws, price, and tax implications.

 Asset purchase can be advantageous for some while dangerous for others.
-On one hand, they help the sellers who can quote a higher price for the asset and help the buyer who can limit his exposure to various types of unwanted liabilities.
+On the one hand, they help the sellers who can quote a higher price for the asset and help the buyer who can limit his exposure to various types of unwanted liabilities.

 They can, however, be a disadvantage to the sellers as they will now have to plan to liquidate the assets that are not purchased.

 Stock sale can help in preventing double taxation since it is taxed at a lower capital gain tax.
-If the seller of the company wishes to liquidate the entire entity and all the liabilities and contracts then stock acquisition is the best option
+If the seller of the company wishes to liquidate the entire entity and all the liabilities and contracts, then stock acquisition is the best option.

 This has been a guide to the top difference between Asset Purchase vs Stock Purchase.
-Here we also discuss the Asset Purchase vs Stock Purchase key differences with infographics, and comparison table.
+Here we also discuss the Asset Purchase vs Stock Purchase key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.